mckernant1/netero/README.md

 # Netero
 Load testing tool written in rust for fun.
-Possibly extensible, but I have not made a crate yet.

 # Install